 Most of the region’s currencies continued to lose ground against the U.S. dollar recently on sustained investor worries over the extent of the economic impact from Covid-19, with the Brazilian real particularly hard hit.
 Colombia’s peso, Peru’s sol and Uruguay’s peso, however, appreciated somewhat.
 Currencies are seen weakening this year—and more sharply than in 2019

-The Automotive industry is expanding.
-Indeed, following the last three years of difficulties, mainly driven by the decline of Brazilian and Argentinian markets, in the 2017 the Latin American market was recovering, ending the year with a total of 5.6 million light vehicles sold.
+The Automotive industry was recovering in recent years.
+Indeed, following the previous three years of difficulties, mainly driven by the decline of Brazilian and Argentinian markets, in 2017 the Latin American market was recovering, ending the year with a total of 5.6 million light vehicles sold.
 However, after reporting a positive performance in 2018 with over 6 million sales, the market fell 2.6% in 2019 with near 5.9 million units sold.

 In the first quarter of 2020, as the entire World was hit by the Coronavirus outbreak, registrations were hit by a robust loss.
 Indeed, in Q1 sales were 1.26 million, down 7.2% from the previous year.